 The saying “It’s always darkest before the dawn” originated with prolific English writer Thomas Fuller in 1650.
 Those were dark days then.
 There have been dark days since then.
 Many feel that there are dark days now.

-Before closing the blinds, a wondrous silver beam of light shone brightly in the sky and into the patio door.
-It was magical and oh, so welcome in an unexpected way, for it seemed to bring hope.
-In spite of threats of war possibilities, government shut-down, unspeakable horrors happening to human beings of all ages, that light brought hope that there will be a tomorrow.
+Before closing the blinds recently, a wondrous silver beam of light shone brightly in the sky and through the patio door.
+It was magical, and oh, so welcome in an unexpected way.
+It seemed to bring hope.
+In spite of concern (of war possibilities, ongoing governmental shut-down, unspeakable horrors happening to human beings of all ages, racism, anti-semitism), that beam-of-light-through-the-blinds brought hope that there will be a tomorrow.

 © June Maffin